devtron-labs/hacktoberfest2022/README.md

 ### Contribution Ideas

-* If you would like to contribute through videos & blogs you can check out [community contributions](https://github.com/devtron-labs/devtron/blob/main/COMMUNITY_CONTRIBUTIONS.md)
+* If you would like to contribute through videos & blogs you can check out [Community Contributions](https://github.com/devtron-labs/devtron/blob/main/COMMUNITY_CONTRIBUTIONS.md).

 * We believe you all are talented enough to have your own contribution ideas and suggestions.
 We welcome you all with open hands.